drazovan/Analysis-of-features-computed-using-Feret-s-diameter/README.md

 ### Computing Feret's diameter over angles and cells

-[](FerDiamCellImArranged/cellMain.m) iterates over angles {0,1,2...,180} degrees and computes Feret's diameter for every cell using the algorithm proposed in https://doi.org/10.1016/j.patrec.2016.04.021.
+[!](FerDiamAllCellAng/cellMain.m)iterates over angles {0,1,2...,180} degrees and computes Feret's diameter for every cell using the algorithm proposed in https://doi.org/10.1016/j.patrec.2016.04.021.
 Some cells and the computed Feret's diameter are illustrated by the following figure:

 <p align="center">
   <img src="images/cell1Rot.png" width="150">